fengscript/FE-Practice/Javascript/和同事分享/session this/this.md

 obj3.timer();
 ```

-# 4 React & Other
+# 4 Class & Other

 ## Element